Business

 • The law also mandates that employers maintain records of overtime worked by employees and pay the appropriate overtime rates.

-• Overtime work should be compensated in either additional pay or compensatory time off, as agreed upon between the employer and employee.
+• The employer should compensate overtime work with either additional pay or compensatory time off, as agreed upon with the employee.

-As previously discussed, all employees in the UAE are entitled to receive between 25% and 50% of their salary as overtime pay for any overtime work performed.
+As previously discussed, all employees in the UAE receive between 25% and 50% of their salary as overtime pay for any overtime work they perform.
 There may be exceptions based on factors such as an employee’s role, nature of work done during overtime hours and time of day they worked extra hours.

 In case of any disputes regarding UAE regulations and employer obligations, please reach out to the Ministry of Human Resources and Emiratisation (MoHRE).